 When we look at the night sky nowadays, most of us hardly see any stars.
-They are hidden behind the artificial lighting that we have created to keep the night away
+They are hidden behind the artificial lighting that we have created to keep the night away.
+Why light pollution matters.

 The year was 1833, it was late at night.
 Throughout North America people woke to the sounds of commotion in the streets.
 When they brought their gaze up, they found the sky illuminated by hundreds of spectacular 'falling stars' - a shower of hundreds of thousands of meteors per hour!
 The cries of enthusiasm lasted for many hours, until the morning light hid the colorful light show and left millions of amazed people tired after a sleepless night.
 Excited newspaper headlines about what was named “the night the stars fell” reached as far as Europe.